aisyah-t/aisyah-t/README.md

 ### Kia ora, I'm Aisyah 👋

 I recently completed the intensive full-immersion web development training programme at [Enspiral Dev Academy](https://devacademy.co.nz/).
 I enjoy honing my problem solving skills through coding - there are various ways to solve coding problems and there is always something new to learn.
-I am excited to continue learning how to make user-friendly and accessible apps and exploring the possibilities in tech.
 I am particularly interested in front-end web development and creating functional apps that are user-friendly, intuitive and accessible.

 <!--
 **aisyah-t/aisyah-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.